The domain of a cannibal dark matter: Results

-Finally, we also report our results in the domain of thermal DM candidates in the vein of~\cite{Coy:2021ann}.
-For this, we have to translate the initial temperature ratio $\xi_\infty$ into a temperature ratio at decoupling $\xi_\text{fo}$.
-In general, this is done numerically.
+We now report our results in the domain of thermal DM candidates, similar to what has been done in~\cite{Coy:2021ann}.
+To this end, we first translate our results into the $m_\phi-\xi_\text{fo}$ parameter plane, with $\xi_\text{fo}$ being the temperature ratio at decoupling.
+In general, the required translation $\xi_\infty \rightarrow \xi_\text{fo}$ is done numerically for each value of $m_\phi$.
 However, in the non-relativistic regime, we can also find an analytic approximation, since separate entropy conservation in both sectors implies

+The resulting contours are shown in the left and right panel of fig.~\ref{fig:domain} for the case with and without SSB, respectively.
+Here the solid black lines correspond to the respective contours shown in the left panel of fig.~\ref{fig:contours}, with couplings getting larger by one order of magnitude each from left to right, starting with $\lambda = 10^{-4}$ in the broken and with $\lambda = 10^{-2}$ in the symmetric phase.\footnote{In the latter case, the lines for $\lambda \in \{10^{-4}, 10^{-3}\}$ are completely excluded and thus not visible.} In the broken phase, we also specifically indicate the line $\lambda = 1$ (purple, dotted line), above which \textit{1-loop corrections} become important (see the discussion above).

+While the domain of possible cannibal DM candidates is bounded from below by the previously discussed \textit{relativistic floor} (blue, filled), there exist additional, complementary constraints that narrow down the viable parameter space even further.

+First, the parameter space directly above the relativistic floor is inaccessible, since those combinations of parameters do not allow for \textit{HS thermalization} (orange, filled).
+This constraint exactly follows the solid black circles, which mark the point beyond which the HS is not initially in equilibrium (cf.~the discussion at the beginning of sec.~\ref{sec:results}).

+Since the DM particle also features self-interactions of the form $\phi\phi\leftrightarrow \phi\phi$, there further exists a constraint on the transfer cross-section $\sigma_T$ from observations of the \textit{bullet cluster} (pink, filled).
+In this work, we employ the limit $\sigma_T/m_\phi < 1\,\text{cm}^2/\text{g}$~\cite{Randall:2008ppe} at a typical velocity of $v = 10^{-4}$.
+By calculating the full transfer cross-section